ipfs/ipfs-docs/docs/install/ipfs-desktop.md

 # IPFS desktop

 The IPFS desktop application is the easiest way to get up and running quickly with IPFS.
 It allows you to run an IPFS Node on your machine _without_ having to bother with command-line tools or package management.
-It gives you the power of the [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui), plus a handful of shortcuts you can find on settings.
+It gives you the power of the [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui), plus a handful of useful shortcuts and settings.

 The installation steps differ between operating systems, so follow the instructions for your system.